 April 23, 2022

 The weather on the Arizona Trail makes it one of my favorite long-distance hiking trails.
 Throughout the entire hike, I had one day with rain showers.
-The trail was colder than I expected, especially up on the plateau after Pine, AZ, but I prefer sleeping in colder temperatures.
-Burrowing down under my quilt in a small envelope of warm air is much better than thrashing around and sweating in the heat.
+The trail was colder than I expected, especially on the plateau after Pine, AZ, but I prefer sleeping in colder temperatures.
+Burrowing under my quilt in a small envelope of warm air is much better than thrashing around and sweating in the heat.

-It would also be a long day, so I woke up a little before first light.
+It would also be a long day, so I woke up a little before the first light.
 The excitement of a town day – mostly town food, flooded my brain as soon as my eyes cracked open.
 I only had a liter of water, so I ate a bar, packed, and started hiking.
 The hiking was flat, and the morning was cold, so I was moving out of the gate with about 27 miles to reach the turn-off to Flagstaff.

-I was originally going to take the AZT around Flagstaff and hitch back in from the city’s northern side, but the Tunnel wildfire closure required I take the “other official AZT route” through town.
+I was initially going to take the AZT around Flagstaff and hitch back in from the city’s northern side, but the Tunnel wildfire closure required I take the “other official AZT route” through town.

 I usually try to hike the trail as intended.
 There are always alternate routes like Cirque of the Towers on the CDT or Eagle Creek on the PCT, but mostly I hike the trails.
 People have called me a purist in the past, but I’m not sure that really applies since I don’t feel the need to cover every single step of an “official” trail.

 Much of the morning took me along a single track across a grassy, rocky plateau, weaving in and out of Ponderosa trees and Chaparral shrubs.
 The hiking was pretty flat and easy until I transitioned to miles of flat, rocky forest service roads.